 The Local Initiative for Family Empowerment (LIFE) Program is a homelessness prevention and shelter diversion program that supports families who are at risk of eviction and/or shelter entry.
 Eligibility criteria includes:

 - Must have at least one child under the age of 18 living in the household.

 - If in the eviction process, current housing must be sustainable with existing income and expenses.
 This program assists families who can be sustainable once we address their rent in arrears.

 - One or two parent families are accepted with no gender restrictions, and at least one parent must be employed.
 Families must have sufficient income to sustain housing payments.

-- Must be able to attend evening monthly group meetings in Natick and meet individually with their case manager at least once a month.
+- Must be able to meet individually with their their family coach at least once a month.
 These meetings are essential to developing skills to ensure future sustainability.

-In addition to individual meetings, all parents are required to attend monthly group meetings with speakers on a variety of topics that will promote sustainability.
+In addition to individual meetings, all parents are required to attend periodic group trainings on a variety of topics that will promote sustainability.
 These may include budgeting; how to be a good tenant; nutrition and shopping on a budget; health and safety; or choosing affordable child care.
 While these meetings will provide a training opportunity for parents, they also promote relationships between families that are sharing similar challenges.